Frankie Ruiz: Recording "Vuelvo a Nacer"

 Aware of the seriousness of his cirrhosis, Ruiz began making arrangements in his personal life.
 Consequently, he contacted his friends and family during the holidays and became engaged on December 24, 1997.
 In February 1998, the couple traveled to Puerto Rico to meet with his daughter and other relatives, including his grandmother.
 Prior to leaving on vacation Ruiz was informed that PolyGram Records would soon be ready to record his next album, and he decided to hold a reunion with Urrutia, during this voyage.
 During this meeting, the singer negotiated the inclusion of a song that reflected the changes he had experienced – "Vuelvo a Nacer" written by Myriam Valentín (Urrutia's wife), who was a poet.

 On February 13, 1998, Paterson mayor Martin G. Barnes hosted a ceremony for Ruiz, during which he gave him the key to the city.
 Ruiz completed a hectic schedule during the remainder of February and March, which was further complemented by a number of impromptu presentations.
 During this period he experienced a decline in health and increasing pain that interrupted some performances and delayed the date scheduled to begin work on his next album.
-His final appearance took place at the Crystal Nightclub in Miami on April 24, 1998, during which Ruiz made an effort to hide his discomfort.
-While in Florida, he reunited with his son.
+His final appearance took place at the Crystal Nightclub in Houston on April 24, 1998, during which Ruiz made an effort to hide his discomfort.
+While in Florida, he reunited with his son for a day of leisure.

 Recording of the new album began on May 3, 1998, in Santurce, Puerto Rico.
 Urrutia and Valentín had already completed preliminary arrangements and begun production with Peter Velásquez as songwriter.
 Ruiz began experiencing liver pain shortly after arriving, but pushed through it.
 He familiarized himself with the arrangements and began recording, beginning with the singles "Vuelvo a Nacer" (along Domingo Quiñones) and "Que Siga la Fiesta".
 However, he was not satisfied with the initial results, realizing that his voice was worsening.
 Ruiz worked through the pain for weeks, recording and making public appearances despite growing exhausted.
 Eventually, he convinced PolyGram that he could continue and recorded a version of "Vuelvo a Nacer" that satisfied him.
 After completing the video for the single, Ruiz's condition had worsened the rest of the production was cancelled along an homage to Héctor Lavoe.
 Following the promotional photos, the couple returned to New Jersey for medical follow up.